aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Well known in academia, Matplotlib is an open source Python library capable of producing detailed graphs from complex datasets {matplotlibmatplotli:2016vd}.
 LandgateAPITest's web app leveraged Matplotlib to build graphs of up to the minute Vector object data queried from Google's Cloud Store.
 Programmatically building the figures in this report allows them to be recreated on demand with the latest information from testers.

+##### Leaflet

+The LandgateAPITest web application offers a heatmap of test locations.
+More precisely, the map shows each Vector object's LocationTest prior to the EndpointTest.
+Leaflet {Agafonkin:2016wz} is a lightweight JavaScript mapping library, it is ideal for a simple application such as this.

+Visualising 16,000 test locations as generic markers would result in a confusing map.
+The Leaflet.heat {Agafonkin:2015ww} library generalises multiple points into a single heat map layer.
+Closely clustered tests are represented by warmer colours, dispersed ones by cooler colours.
+OpenStreetMap tiles comprise the basemap, available under a CC BY-SA open licence and built by the community of OpenStreetMap contributors.

 ### Other Applications Deployed

 Besides code incorporated directly into the product applications, there were several other applications instrumental to development.